Water resource recovery facilities

 There are 4 key steps in the treatment process:

-• Solids go through a range of different processes to remove water, for example using centrifuges.
+3. Solids go through a range of different processes to remove water, for example, using centrifuges.
 The matter left behind is known as biosolids.

 Tertiary

-Our tertiary treatment includes filtering and disinfecting, and preparing wastewater for recycling.
+Our tertiary treatment process includes clarification and/or filtering and disinfecting, and preparing wastewater for recycling.

-Treated wastewater from a biological reactor and an intermittently decanted aerated lagoon (IDAL) are combined.
-We add alum to help remove additional phosphorus particles and group remaining solids together for easy removal in the filters.
+Treated wastewater from a biological reactor is further treated with coagulants to help remove additional phosphorus particles and group remaining solids together for easy removal in the filters.
 The treated wastewater then flows to sand filters.
-The wastewater sinks down through these filters where the sand traps particles.
+It sinks down through these filters where the sand traps particles.

 Filtered water then flows to a chlorine contact tank for disinfection.
 After the water is disinfected, we remove any remaining chlorine before discharging the treated wastewater.
 Alternatively, we may use ultraviolet lamps for disinfection.

 Treated wastewater from biological reactors can be passed through deep sand filters, where the sand traps any remaining particles.
-Then clear wastewater goes to a water recycling water plant where it is filtered through fine membranes to remove very small particles.
+Clear wastewater then goes to a water resource recovery facility where it's filtered through fine membranes to remove very small particles.

 The water is pumped at high pressure through reverse osmosis membranes.
 This is the finest level of filtration.
 It removes molecules including bacteria, viruses and parasites.